Quick answer

 Nutritional benefits for babies

-- 💚Fibre supports healthy digestion.
+- 💚Fibre (including beta-glucan) — supports healthy digestion and gut health.

-- 💚Complex carbohydrates provide sustained energy.
+- 💚Complex carbohydrates — provide steady, sustained energy.

 How to serve oatmeal for babies